bes2008/sqlhelper/README.md

 8. Supports mybatis 3.x
 9. Supports JDK6+
 10. Supports Memory Pagination
+11. Supports SqlSymbolMapper, use it you can mapping any symbol to SQL symbol

 #### sqlhelper vs mybatis-pagehelper
 |  metric                  | mybatis-pagehelper |      sqlhelper    |